Michalus88/BlackJack-Nest-mongo/README.md

 Project is a replication of the popular black jack card game.
 It was created to show my skills.
 The project was written in Nest.js with typescript.
 I used the Atlas mongoDb database Cloud database for mongoDb.
 For authentication and authorization I use passport.js and jwt token.
-The application can be a separate entity, but it can also be combined with the frontend version, which can be found here
+The application can be a separate entity, but it can also be combined with the frontend version, which can be found here:<a href="https://github.com/Michalus88/BlackJack-React-ts.git">BlackJack-React-ts</a>

-This project is closely connected with the backend which has been placed in a separate repository.
-Backend here:<a href="https://github.com/Michalus88/BlackJack-React-ts.git">BlackJack-React-ts</a>

 ### :space_invader: Tech Stack